tjbush-123/payroll-tracker/README.md

 ## Credits

-Thank you Bung Sitko for collaborating or this project.
+Thank you Bung Sitko for collaborating on this project.

 Here is their repo: https://github.com/BunggoyLearn/employee-payroll-tracker